 After we cleared up Orlin’s confusion about this chart, she confirmed that she never received a copy of a report from the police department.
 But she had filed one.
 So that day, Orlin went down to the police department and got a copy of the missing report.

 And now we had everything we needed to recover her stolen miles.
-Unfortunately, we were still several months past American Airlines’ arbitrary cut-off date for the return of hacked miles.
+Unfortunately, by now it was several months past American Airlines’ arbitrary cut-off date for the return of hacked miles.

 In light of this confusion, I hoped the executive team might be able to overlook that detail.